Skip to main content

 • German citizens, EU citizens, or individuals with a residence permit

-• Working individuals with low income (but not receiving Bürgergeld or Sozialhilfe)
+• Working people with low income and pensioners — but not recipients of Bürgergeld or Sozialhilfe (social assistance) [5]

-• Housing costs constitute a significant portion of income
+• Those whose housing costs constitute a significant portion of income

 Payment Amount